 Our P.B.F formulation is based on 40 years of research and studies by Dr. George C. Fahey, a renowned scientist and expert in animal nutrition, and is designed to help your best friend live their best dog life!

-So, what are you waiting for?
 Make the switch to Lucy Pet’s dog food today and see the difference!